Policies and Procedures

 Affiliates may not use online classifieds (including Craigslist) to list, sell or retail specific Wealtheo™ products or product bundles.
 You may use online classifieds (including Craigslist) for prospecting, recruiting, sponsoring and informing the public about the Wealtheo™ income opportunity, provided Wealtheo™-approved templates/images are used.
 These templates will identify you as an Independent Wealtheo™ Affiliate.
 If a link or URL is provided, it must link to your Replicated Website or Affiliate link.

 5.3.5 eBay / Online Auctions

-Wealtheo™’s products and services may not be listed on eBay or other online auctions, nor may Consultants or Affiliates enlist or knowingly allow a third party to sell Wealtheo™ products on eBay, other online auction site, or ecommerce sites, such as Amazon.com, MercadoLibre.com, AliBaba.com, TowBow.com, etc..
-A Consultant or Affiliate who becomes aware, or should have reasonably become aware, that a third party to whom he or she sells Wealtheo™ products on eBay or any other online auctions must immediately discontinue all sales to the third party.
+Wealtheo™’s products and services may not be listed on eBay or other online auctions, nor may Affiliates enlist or knowingly allow a third party to sell Wealtheo™ products on eBay, other online auction site, or ecommerce sites, such as Amazon.com, MercadoLibre.com, AliBaba.com, TowBow.com, etc..
+An Affiliate who becomes aware, or should have reasonably become aware, that a third party to whom he or she sells Wealtheo™ products on eBay or any other online auctions must immediately discontinue all sales to the third party.

 5.3.6 Online Retailing

 Affiliates may not list or sell Wealtheo™ products on any online retail store or ecommerce site (such as Amazon), nor may you enlist or knowingly allow a third party to sell Wealtheo™ products on any online retail store or ecommerce site.
-A Consultant or Affiliate who becomes aware, or should have reasonably become aware, that a third party to whom he or she sells Wealtheo™ products on any online retail store or ecommerce site must immediately discontinue all sales to the third party.
+An Affiliate who becomes aware, or should have reasonably become aware, that a third party to whom he or she sells Wealtheo™ products on any online retail store or ecommerce site must immediately discontinue all sales to the third party.

 5.3.7 Banner Advertising